Gout

 attacks of gout and to lower uric acid levels.

-- Maintain a healthy, balanced diet and healthy body
+Adjustments - Maintain a healthy, balanced diet and healthy

-are advised to drink lots of water and a minimal
+to drink lots of water and a minimal amount of alcohol.

 Back to Top